alxwdm/stabilo_public/README.md

 This challenge offers great learning opportunity, covering all ML steps from preprocessing to deployment.
 I will do most of the work in a private repo, occasionally publishing code snippets as the project progresses.
 Stay tuned!

-# Stage 1 - 26 upper case letters
+# Stage 1 - Classify 26 upper case letters

+## Data Preparation with Apache Beam

-**About the Data:** The task in [stage 1](https://stabilodigital.com/data/) is to classify 26 upper case letters.
+The task in [stage 1](https://stabilodigital.com/data/) is to classify 26 upper case letters.
 In total, 100 volunteers provided over 13k samples of hand-written letters.
 The recordings are saved as csv-files on a per-person basis.
 The "challenge owner" provided a helper script to split the individual characters from the recording files.
 I have modified the script and built it into an Apache Beam pipeline.
 I used Apache Beam primarily for training purposes, but in theory the pipeline scales so that the csv-recordings can be processed in parallel.
 Within the pipeline, I also separate the data into a train/dev/test set based on a given training ratio.
 To avoid data leakage, the splitting needs to be done on a per-person basis.

 ```
 p = beam.Pipeline()